Biden's withdrawal injects uncertainty into wars, trade disputes and other foreign policy challenges

 Hamas, which also receives support from Iran, continues to fight Israel even nine months into a war that has killed 38,000 Palestinians and displaced over 80% of Gaza’s population.

-The U.S. and its allies have accused Iran of expanding its nuclear program and enriching uranium to an unprecedented 60% level, near-weapons-grade levels.
+The U.S. and its allies have accused Iran of expanding its nuclear program and enriching uranium to an unprecedented 60%, near-weapons-grade levels.

-After then-President Trump in 2018 withdrew from Tehran’s landmark nuclear deal with world powers, Biden said he wanted to reverse his predecessor’s hawkish anti-Iran stance.
-But the Biden administration has maintained severe economic sanctions against Iran and overseen failed attempts to renegotiate the agreement.
+After then-President Trump in 2018 withdrew from Tehran’s landmark nuclear deal with world powers, Biden said he wanted to reverse his predecessor’s hawkish stance.
+But the Biden administration has maintained severe economic sanctions and overseen failed attempts to renegotiate the agreement.

 EUROPE AND NATO